nrk-necro/Pathway-Static-RAG-Application-with-Streamlit-UI/README.md

 4. **Summarize Texts**: Input multiple texts and get a summary.

 You can also view basic statistics about indexed documents in the sidebar.

+## Adding your own data
+Currently, the RAG application uses the book 'Zombie Survival Guide - Complete Protection from the Living Dead.pdf'.
+Howeever, you can add your own data in the data folder.

 ## Querying Documents